manasswarnkar/lazarus/README.md

 - CMake 3.20+
 - A C++23 **and** C compiler (GCC or Clang recommended) — GLFW/GLAD are C libraries
-- Git (for fetching dependencies via `FetchContent`: GoogleTest, GLFW, GLAD)
+- Git (for fetching dependencies via `FetchContent`: GoogleTest, GLFW, GLAD, glm, stb)
 - On Linux: X11/Wayland development packages for GLFW (auto-detected by CMake at configure time)